isage/vixen/README.md

 There two versions of plugins: `vixen.skprx` and `vixen_ds3.skprx`.
 Second one supports wired ds3-alike pads.
 If you use `vixen_ds3.skprx` you
 1. need to make sure it's first plugin under `*KERNEL`
-2. **will** lose ability to pair wireless ds3 on pstv.
+2. **will** lose ability to pair wireless ds3 via usb on pstv.
 So if you need to - temporarily comment-out plugin.
 3. ds3 support is very unstable atm.
 Tl;dr if you don't use anything, that presents itself as ds3 (except wireless ds3 itself) - use `vixen.skprx`.
 Otherwise you may try `vixen_ds3.skprx`